0xfatty/0xfatty.github.io/_posts/2024-10-12-apache-roller-csrf.md

 Following my initial report, Apache Roller addressed the vulnerability in version `6.1.4` by introducing two key measures:

-- Weblog Content Sanitization: By default, weblog content now undergoes sanitization, preventing arbitrary HTML and JavaScript injections in user-generated content.
+- `Weblog Content Sanitization`: By default, weblog content now undergoes sanitization, preventing arbitrary HTML and JavaScript injections in user-generated content.

-- Salt Value Binding: The system now binds the salt value—used as a security mechanism—to the authenticated admin user, preventing its reuse across different users or sessions.
+- `Salt Value Binding`: The system now binds the salt value—used as a security mechanism—to the authenticated admin user, preventing its reuse across different users or sessions.
 This ties the salt value to a single session and reduces its exposure, minimizing the potential for replay attacks.
 However, despite these improvements, a new vulnerability was uncovered that still allows attackers to compromise Site Admin privileges by stealing the salt value through an administrative endpoint.

 ### Follow-up Report: CSRF Vulnerability via Administrative Endpoint

 With the fix in my previous report, it is a bit more challenging since salt-value is now tied to a specific user.
 Then another approach is to find a way to `steal` Admin's salt.
 In the follow-up to the original vulnerability, I identified a new security flaw in the Web Analytics configuration feature accessible to admin users.
 This vulnerability exposes a salt value to attackers who can craft malicious requests to extract sensitive data.
-The exploit works by leveraging the `XMLHttpRequest (XHR)`` object, which can retrieve and relay the salt value without the admin's knowledge.
+The exploit works by leveraging the `XMLHttpRequest (XHR)` object, which can retrieve and relay the salt value without the admin's knowledge.

 - Affected Component:
 Endpoint: `/roller/roller-ui/admin/globalConfig.rol` (Admin Endpoint), only accessible to admin users